 OutSystems applications can set the access to specific elements (Web UI Flows, exposed SOAP services, and exposed REST APIs) to be available only within an internal network, while other parts of the application are kept available to the general public.

-This procedure applies only to on-premises installations.
+This procedure applies only to self-managed environments.
 For OutSystems Cloud installations, contact OutSystems Support and provide the desired internal network addresses.

 To configure an internal network for your OutSystems environment, do the following:

 Go to the Service Center management console of your OutSystems environment.

 Go to the Administration section and select the Security tab.

 Fill in the Internal network addresses field with the list of IP addresses or ranges from which you want to allow the access to the management consoles and the endpoints of your applications defined as Internal Access Only.
 Assure you include also the IP addresses/ranges of the controller, all front-end servers and monitoring tools.

 Clicking Save will invalidate the Service Center cache.
 After checking the cache was invalidated, all the running applications in the environment will load the new settings.

 When you define an internal network for a specific OutSystems environment, it will affect the access to the following tools:

 - The Service Center console of the environment